 During the week, the Pony Bar (Allende Platz 1) has concerts.
 You can also find concerts on the BIMM Institute campus or at the Knust Acoustic Sessions in front of the Knust Club.

 The bar Freundlich + Kompetent offers regular open stage evenings, that students use a lot to practice performing to a crowd.
-Our own night for Songwriting performances ‘Stripped Down Sounds’ kicks off as a regular event from March 2022 onwards.
+Our own night for Songwriting performances ‘Stripped Down Sounds’ kicked off as a regular event from March 2022.

 As an insider tip, head to Hamburg’s main churches to hear international classical and modern musicians rehearsing in these beautiful spaces.
 You can find them rehearsing every Wednesday at 17.15pm at St. Petri and early in the evenings in St. Michaelis church.